The World-Building Secret Behind Believable AI Influencers

 - Who they know — Friends, a partner, family members who appear in content naturally

-- What they own — A specific car, phone case, bag, pair of headphones
+- What recurs with them — A specific car, phone case, bag, pair of headphones

 - Where they go — Their gym, their coffee shop, their weekend hiking spot